Akuukis/acoup-export/README.md

 5. commit & push to master (or create a PR)

 P.S.
 For PDF export use `yarn run export:pdf` locally.
 I'm not committing them because all PDFs are huge - almost 2GB.

+## Disclaimer

+No guarantees that exported series are readable nor even opens on your device.
+The exports are as good as [percollate](https://www.npmjs.org/package/percollate) can make them.
+Aside from that, I've already read most of files and with some exceptions (some crashed after few pages on my PocketBook) the exports works great.